 - convert a third tailings pond to a fluid tailings treatment area

-Fort Hills, operated by Suncor, ramped up earlier than anticipated and is targeting 90% average production by the fourth quarter of 2018.
-Suncor is treating fluid tailings from the start of operations with extraction thickeners and tailings sand-placement activities to reduce the amount of fluid tailings and minimize further treatment requirements.
+Fort Hills, operated by Suncor, ramped up earlier than anticipated and started producing bitumen in 2018, achieving average utilization of 94% in the fourth quarter of the year.
+Suncor is treating fluid tailings from the start of operations with extraction thickeners and enhanced beach capture to reduce the amount of fluid tailings and minimize further treatment requirements.

-Tailings operations feature an out-of-pit tailings area with plans to transition to below-grade tailings treatment once space is made available in the first mining area.
-The peak fluid tailings inventory at Fort Hills is expected to be below 130 million cubic metres.
-This represents a step change in fluid tailings management compared to industry demonstrated inventories.
+Fort Hills tailings operations feature an out-of-pit tailings area with plans to transition to below-grade tailings treatment once space is made available in the first mining area.
+The peak fluid tailings inventory at Fort Hills is expected to be below 130 million m3.
+This represents a significant change in fluid tailings management compared to industry demonstrated inventories.

 To ensure fluid tailings volumes are managed appropriately, the Government of Alberta released the Tailings Management Framework in 2015, which is intended to ensure fluid tailings are in a ready-to-reclaim state within 10 years of the end-of-mine life.

-In 2015 and 2016, Suncor was invited to work with Aboriginal communities, the AER and other stakeholders to support the development of Directive 085.
+In 2015 and 2016, Suncor was invited to work with Indigenous communities, the AER and other stakeholders to support the development of Directive 085.

-To meet the new requirements, Suncor requested permission and received approval in 2017 to add treatment capacity to our TRO™ operations at our Base plant.
-Meanwhile, Fort Hills has applied for amendments to update its tailings management plan, to align with new requirements in Directive 085, under the Tailings Management Framework policy.
+To meet the new requirements, Suncor requested permission and received approval in 2017 to add treatment capacity to our TRO™ operations at Base plant.
+Meanwhile, Fort Hills received approval in 2019.
 Both updated plans are based on what we’ve learned through our implementation of TRO™ and from members of Canada’s Oil Sands Innovation Alliance (COSIA).

 Raising the bar: tailings collaboration